scode/op-export/README.md

 op-export -o ~/tmp/1p.json
 ```

 Although `op-export` tries hard to let you know if anything goes wrong, it is recommended that the resulting file be inspected to ensure it looks reasonable.

+`op-export` operates by invoking `op list items` followed by using `op get item` to fetch each item listed.
 If `op get item` gives us valid JSON, we assume success and accept the JSON as a valid vault item.
-The `op` command has some strange failure modes and it is not clear whether it is meant to be used by automated tooling.

 ## Troubleshooting